Anindya-Karmaker/Gel-Blot-Analyzer/README.md

 * Option to add custom markers with custom font type, size and color
 * Inbuilt Snapping tool to help set markers
 * Option to load image from clipboard and save to clipboard for faster operation
-* Added SVG export option so the image generated can be edited in Microsoft Word or Other Applications
+* Added SVG export option so the image generated can be edited in Microsoft Word or Other Applications (BUGGY!)
 * Added Keyboard Shortcuts and Tooltips for major options
 * Added Undo/Redo buttons to revert back changes
+* Can perform densitometric analysis

 Known Bugs:
 * Make sure before adding left/right markers that they have values and not []
+* SVG OUPUT IS STILL BUGGY!

 To compile the code into an application:
   1. You need to install pyinstaller: pip install pyinstaller